okta/okta.github.io/_source/_posts/2018-03-15-build-react-native-authentication-oauth.md

 ## React Native and OAuth

-In this tutorial, I'll use [React Native App Auth](https://github.com/FormidableLabs/react-native-app-auth), a library created by [Formidable](http://formidable.com/)
+In this tutorial, I'll use [React Native App Auth](https://github.com/FormidableLabs/react-native-app-auth), a library created by [Formidable](http://formidable.com/).
+The reason I'm using this library is three-fold: 1) they provide a nice [example](https://github.com/FormidableLabs/react-native-app-auth/tree/master/Example) that I was able to make work in just a few minutes and 2) it uses AppAuth (a mature OAuth client implementation), and 3) I was unable to get anything else working.

+* I tried [react-native-oauth](https://github.com/fullstackreact/react-native-oauth), but discovered it required using an existing provider before adding a new one.
+I only wanted to have Okta as a provider.
+Also, it's high number of issues and pull requests served as a warning sign.
+* I tried [react-native-simple-auth](https://github.com/adamjmcgrath/react-native-simple-auth), but had issues with Safari redirecting back to my app successfully.
+* I tried doing [this OAuth 2 with React Native tutorial](https://medium.com/@jtremback/oauth-2-with-react-native-c3c7c64cbb6d), but also had problems redirecting back to my app.

 ### Add React Native App Auth for Authentication

 ### Create Native Application in Okta